tsertkov/tpl-aws-website/README.md

 1. User requests an IP address for a DNS name.
 2. Route53 resolves the IP address from an alias record for the CloudFront distribution.
 3. User sends an HTTP request to CloudFront using the resolved IP address.
+4. CloudFront calls ViewerRequestFunction handling auth and basic redirects for static site urls.
+5. CloudFront forwards request to upstream S3 Web Bucket if requested file is not found in the cache.
+6. CloudFront logs request to S3 Logs Bucket.

 ## Usage